wilson/coral/README.md

 # What is Coral?

 Coral is an interpreted object-oriented programming language designed to help programmers experience joy.
-It inherits many (hopefully) lovely multi-paradigm ideas from its many spiritual ancestors, including of course Perl 5.
+It inherits many (hopefully) lovely multi-paradigm ideas from its many spiritual ancestors, especially Perl, Smalltalk, and Lisp.

 ## Features of Coral